Nina Girado: 2020–present: Online concerts and stage comeback

-One year after her 2020 Facebook Live concert, Nina staged a three-hour long concert on April 5, 2021 which gathered 1.3 million total (24,000 concurrent) viewers.
+One year after her 2020 Facebook Live concert, Nina staged a three-hour long concert on April 5, 2021, which gathered 1.3 million total (24,000 concurrent) viewers.
 In the same night, #NinaLive and "Foolish Heart" became trending topics on Twitter.
 The meme "Ano pala apelyido ni Nina [What is the surname of Nina]?" also went viral in social media, and started a series of memes on Filipino celebrities using mononym.
 Like the previous one, the concert was held during Enhanced Community Quarantine (ECQ) re-imposition period.
 The following day, she launched her official YouTube vlog Soul Siren Nina Official.
 On October 15, 2021, Viva Entertainment premiered her 2013 concert special Nina Live at the Amerasian through Vivamax subscription-based streaming service as pilot episode of a 12-part concert series.
-Days prior to this, she announced her online concert Nina Live: The Divas Edition which is scheduled for live streaming on November 30 and December 1 through KTX.ph.
+Days prior to this, she announced her online concert Nina Live: The Divas Edition which later streamed live on November 30 and December 1 through KTX.ph.
+In 2022, she staged a 16-show U.S. Tour entitled Love Moves which kicked off on May 7 in Skokie, Illinois and finished on June 25 in Los Angeles.
+On September 23, she released the single "How Can I", a collaboration with songwriter and producer Jonathan Manalo in celebration of his 20th year in the Philippine music industry.
+In October 2022, she performed as guest act for Danish rock band Michael Learns to Rock's Back on the Road Tour—Philippine leg finishing three shows overall.
+In an interview, Nina stated that she will finally release a long-awaited single by the end of the year or the following year.
+She described the song as "a feel-good song with [her] own touch.
+So, it’s kind of like acoustic."
+On March 10, 2023, she staged her second solo U.S. Tour entitled Love Moves Part 2, consisting of ten shows, and an additional Canadian Tour, consisting of six shows which kicked off on April 9, 2023.
+On November 8, she staged her first face-to-face major concert after the pandemic quarantine, entitled Only Nina, at the Samsung Hall.
+The show celebrated her 43rd birthday and was directed by John Prats.
+During the concert, Nina announced a second show of the same title which was later held at the Waterfront Cebu City Hotel & Casino on February 9, 2024 as a pre-Valentine event.